Federal officer shoots person in leg after being attacked during Minneapolis arrest, officials say

-MINNEAPOLIS (AP) — A federal officer shot a person in the leg in Minneapolis after being attacked with a shovel and broom handle while trying to make an arrest Wednesday, federal officials said.
+MINNEAPOLIS (AP) — A federal officer shot a man in the leg in Minneapolis after being attacked with a shovel and broom handle while trying to make an arrest Wednesday, officials said.

+Smoke filled the street near the site of the shooting as federal officers and protesters squared off.
+A group of officers wearing gas masks and helmets fired tear gas and grenades into a small crowd while protesters threw snowballs and chanted, “Our streets.”

-The shooting took place about 4.5 miles (7.2 kilometers) north of where an immigration agent fatally shot Renee Good on Jan.
-7.
+Such scenes have become common on the streets of Minneapolis since an immigration agent fatally shot Renee Good on Jan.
+7. Agents have yanked people from cars and homes and been confronted by angry bystanders who bare demanding that officers pack up and leave.

 The Department of Homeland Security said in a statement on the social media platform X that federal law enforcement officers stopped a person from Venezuela who was in the U.S. illegally.
 The person drove away and crashed into a parked car before taking off on foot, DHS said.